Azure/AzureDataLake/docs/Release_Notes/2016/2016_07_14/USQL_Release_Notes_2016_07_14.md

 ...
 ````

-In the following example, we alias the full type name:
+In the following example, we alias the full type name.
+Note that we support quoting the name to allow all uppercase namespaces.
 ````
 DECLARE @ input string = "somejsonfile.json";

 REFERENCE ASSEMBLY [Newtonsoft.Json];
 REFERENCE ASSEMBLY [Microsoft.Analytics.Samples.Formats];

-USING json = Microsoft.Analytics.Samples.Formats.Json.JsonExtractor;
+USING json = [Microsoft.Analytics.Samples.Formats.Json.JsonExtractor];

 @data0 =
     EXTRACT IPAddresses string